On a sequence of Kimberling and its relationship to the Tribonacci word: Factor complexity and critical exponent

-We use the term ``subword'' and ``factor'' to mean the same concept: a contiguous block of letters within a word.
+Recall that by {\it factor\/} we mean a contiguous block of letters within a word.

-Recall that the subword complexity (aka factor complexity) of a sequence is the function mapping $n$ to the number of distinct blocks of length $n$ appearing in it.
-A word is called a Rote word \cite{Rote:1994} if its subword complexity is $2n$ for $n \geq 1$.
+Recall that the factor complexity (aka factor complexity) of a sequence is the function mapping $n$ to the number of distinct blocks of length $n$ appearing in it.
+A word is called a Rote word, defined in~\cite{Rote:1994}, if its factor complexity is $2n$ for $n \geq 1$.

 We will also need the notation of critical exponent of an infinite word.
 We say a finite word $w = w[1..n]$ has period $p$ if $w[i]=w[i+p]$ for all $i$, $1 \leq i \leq n-p$.
 The smallest nonzero period is called {\it the\/} period and is denoted $\per(w)$.
 The exponent of a finite nonempty word $w$ is then $\exp(w) := |w|/\per(w)$.
 Let $\bf x$ be an infinite word.
 Then the critical exponent of $\bf x$, written $\ce({\bf x})$, is $\sup \{ \exp(w) \suchthat w \text{ is a factor of {\bf x}} \}$.